WrestleMania 23: Reception

 The event received generally positive reviews.
 Canadian Online Explorer writers Dale Plummer and Nick Tylwalk rated the entire event 8 out of 10 stars, which was the same rating as the previous year's event.
 The lowest rated match on the card was Kane versus The Great Khali with a 0.5 out of a 10 star rating, the WWE Women's Championship match between Melina and Ashley was the second lowest rated match; it was rated 2 stars.
 The "Battle of the Billionaires" match was rated an 8 out of 10 stars.
 Batista versus The Undertaker for the World Heavyweight Championship match, one of the matches from the double main event, was rated 7.5 out of 10 stars.
 The main event match for the WWE Championship was rated a 9 out of 10 stars, and the Money in the Bank ladder match received the same rating.
 The attendance was reported to be 80,103 by numerous sources, a Ford Field record.

-Some observers argued that Batista vs. Undertaker was the best match of the night and "stole the show".
-Batista himself agreed with the sentiment and expressed his belief that their match should've been the main event instead of Cena vs. Michaels.
+Years later, Batista himself expressed his belief that his match against the Undertaker should have been the main event instead of Michaels vs. Cena.